 All of these factors are important, and the bottom line is that your children need to be supported financially.
-Engel Law Group understands this situation, and we use our skills and legal knowledge to fight for the welfare of your children.
+Engel Law Group, P.S., understands this situation, and we use our skills and legal knowledge to fight for the welfare of your children.
 If your spouse is withholding income, we’ll prove that in court so you get what you lawfully deserve.
-Life events such as re-marriage or a rise in salary, which can create a need to modify a child support agreement.
+Life events such as remarriage or a raise in salary can create a need to modify a child support agreement.

 Once the payment levels have been finalized, there’s no guarantee that your ex-spouse will make them in the right amount, and on time.
-Your Engel attorney will stay on the case to determine that the mandates of the court are being followed.
+Engel Law Group, P.S., will stay on the case to determine that the mandates of the court are being followed.
 If they’re not, we’ll use the law to make sure your payments begin to arrive on time, and in full.

-At Engel Law Group our attorneys are very familiar with child support agreement enforcement and modification.
+At Engel Law Group, P.S., our attorneys are very familiar with child support agreement enforcement and modification.
 We help clients with all matters relating to child support, from the beginning to help determine the details of the agreement, as well as post-decree matters.

-Contact Engel Law Group today, if you have questions or need representation for a child support determination, enforcement or modification matter.
+Contact Engel Law Group, P.S., today, if you have questions or need representation for a child support determination, enforcement or modification matter.